 The vulnerability associated with inappropriate shifts does not exist in Ada since there is no confusion between logical and arithmetic shifts.

 For non-modular arithmetic, Ada raises the predefined exception Constraint_Error whenever a wrap-around occurs but implementations are allowed to refrain from doing so when a correct final value is obtained.
-Vulnerabilities associated with unhandled exceptions are addressed in 6.36 Ignored error status and unhandled exceptions [OYB].The exception can be generally avoided by using arbitrary precision arithmetic from the subsystem Ada.Numerics.Big_Numbers.
+Vulnerabilities associated with unhandled exceptions are addressed in 6.36 “Ignored error status and unhandled exceptions [OYB”].The exception can be generally avoided by using arbitrary precision arithmetic from the subsystem Ada.Numerics.Big_Numbers.

 6.16 Using shift operations for multiplication and division [PIK]